Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Manual.md

 Selections are saved in a **Recording Override** file under the Viewer directory in the Project Root.

+When the **Import Overrides** checkbox (left bottom of the main dialog) is clicked, previously made square selections are applied.

 <img src="./Pictures/select-squares-dialog.png" alt="select-squares-dialog" style="zoom:33%;" />